rajpgr8/service-mesh-demo/README.md

 # service-mesh-demo

 ```
-# First, need to have a k8s (GKE) cluster with workload idenity and ASM enabled.
+# First, need to have a k8s (GKE) cluster with workload identity and ASM enabled.
 Then connect that cluster and run this command.
 kubectl apply -f webapp-color
 ```
 ```